 The Mace was originally called a Gada and was made from bamboo stick and stones which were tied together.
 This ancient tool is at least 2,000 years old and has been used as a war weapon by numerous cultures.
 It was referenced in writings of Alexander The Great whose army fought the fierce hindu warriors who were known to train with this tool.
 He described them as fearless and having the strength of many men… perhaps from training with the mace.
 The gada, or heavy mace, was the weapon of choice of Hindu soldiers.
 According to the book Encyclopedia of Indian Physical Culture, warriors during the Puranic age would engage in mace training early in the morning along with wrestling, archery, and swordsmanship.
 In addition to dueling each another with gadas, warriors would swing heavier versions behind their backs in order to strengthen their backs, chests, shoulders, forearms, and fingers.
 Because of their rigorous physical and tactical training, Hindu warriors were some of the fiercest of the ancient world.

 Yes, there are two primary styles.
-Steel Mace Flow and Steel Mace Training (for lack of a better term).
+Steel Mace Flow and Traditional Steel Mace Training (for lack of a better term).

 There is Steel Mace Flow (TM) created and popularized by Leo Savage which when mastered, seamlessly blends movement of the mace with body movement while flowing from one position and posture to another.
 Think Yoga Flow with a steel mace in your hand, but with far more explosive movements then sprinkle in Tai Chi and dance.

 We offer a wide array of services including returning to exercise after injury (Post-Rehab), weight loss, golf fitness, sports performance, lessening the physical impact of neuromuscular disease, and pain reduction.
 We utilize a variety of equipment with our clients including kettlebells, TRX, steel mace, dumbbells, barbells, medicine balls, and often incorporate bodyweight exercises into our programs.
 For more information or to schedule a free consultation please reach out!
 We also work along side Action Potential Physical Therapy in Glen Mills and physical therapist Dr. Arianne Missimer in Downingtown.